 “I realize the burden of anxiety that has been yours and deeply regret the sorrow this report brings you.
 May the knowledge that he made the supreme sacrifice for his home and country be a source of sustained comfort.

 J. A. Ulio (signed)

 The Adjutant General”

 The remains of Harry Jerele were buried in the camp cemetery at Cabanatuan in grave 804 with three other POWs.
 After the war, the remains of the three other men, who shared Harry’s grave, were identified.
 For some reason, Harry’s remains were never identified but somehow made their way to Ft.
 Mason in San Francisco, California.

 On December 1, 1949, his remains were returned to Manila.
-The remains were identified as X-846 and buried at the American Military Cemetery, at Manila, as an “Unknown” in Plot L, Row 2, Grave 57.
+The remains were identified as X-846 and buried at the American Military Cemetery, in Manila, as an “Unknown” in Plot L, Row 2, Grave 57.
 Although Harry’s remains were never identified, his name does not appear on the Tablets of the Missing at the cemetery.
 Harry’s name does appear on the Cabanatuan Memorial at the site of the former POW camp.